 On to the great moment of reckoning.
 A new Tory chancellor stands up and launches a radical new economic strategy, unfunded and untrailed in any manifesto that the wider country could vote on.
 Lower taxes, deregulation, freedom!
 The economic promise of Brexit – long delayed by covid and Boris – finally at hand.

-Yes, the presentation Blimey, wasn’t Liz just awful that day?
+Yes, the presentation was woeful.
+Blimey, wasn’t Liz just awful that day?
 But as an entrepreneur I’ll take a free-market approach any day of the week against raiding companies’ profits and an expensive and unreliable green revolution teeing up the rebirth of nationalisation.
 I know of at least one hospitality leader who has been approached by Jacob Rees-Mogg asking for a list of unhelpful regulations that stifle business so he can slash them – let’s do this!

 But the colossal misjudgement of Truss and company is to assume the population at large, or even businesses, would be interested in such a gift.
 After 30 years of demonising free enterprise, during covid the message final stuck.
 So much so, that even us private sector types are suffering from Stockholm Syndrome and think the answer to our future prosperity is not for government to get out of the way, but for yet more so-called “support” from our captors.